 An array of wildlife can often be seen on rural roads surrounding the town, including camels, kangaroos and emus.
 Many koalas call Dysart home in eucalyptus trees within the town, as well as an array of delightful bird life.

 Nearby Lords Table Mountain in Peak Range National Park is an ideal location for an outback picnic or to watch a beautiful sunset.

-Dysart is a small Queensland Rural Location within the local government area of Isaac, it is located approximately 718kms from the capital Brisbane covering an area of 3446.689 square kilometers.
+Dysart is a small Queensland Rural Location within the local government area of Isaac, it is located approximately 718kms from the capital Brisbane covering an area of 3446.689 square kilometres.
 Dysart has a recorded population of 2991 residents and is within the Australian Eastern Standard Time zone Australia/Brisbane.

 If you are planning a visit to Dysart we’ve put together some of the things nearby that you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Dysart and think we’ve missed something, let us know and we’ll share it here.